How to Make Viili Yogurt

 How to make Yogurt:

 - Add the Viili starter culture (2 tablespoons from the activated culture) into a clean glass jar.
+We find using something with a large surface area that is also quite shallow in depth produces the best overall consistency of yogurt.

 - Pour 500ml of milk into the jar.